-Macro Toolworks, Professional Edition, is all-in-one Windows desktop automation software.
-This macro software allows users to easily automate repetitive tasks with macros either manually created or recorded using mouse and keyboard macro recorder.
+Macro Toolworks, Professional Edition, is all-in-one Windows desktop automation utility.
+This macro program allows users to easily automate repetitive tasks with macros either manually created or recorded using mouse macro recorder and keyboard macro recorder.
 The full featured macro editor comes with over 300 commands to manipulate files, windows, downloads, texts, XML, Excel, variables, and more.
 It is possible to create macros that automatically perform tasks based on image found on the screen, a file change, screen pixel color change, hot-key or other macro trigger (time macro scheduler, windows activity, file create/delete/change, hot-key, text shortcut, Windows service state change, and others).
 The macro scope can be either global so that macro trigger works in all applications or specific just to some application(s).
-There is built-in macro recorder that captures both keyboard and mouse activity.
+There is built-in macro recorder that captures both keyboard and mouse events.
 The recorded macros can be manually edited and tweaked any time later in the macro editor.
 The macros are saved in files (one file contains many macros) allowing both easy sharing of macros within the team and maintaining individual macros.
 Placing the macro file to a cloud based storage (Dropbox, OneDrive, etc.) or network shared folder allows users to use the same macros on multiple devices.
 Macros created in Macro Toolworks can automate almost all repetitive tasks either by simulating mouse and keyboard and/or by executing built-in commands.
 This macro program time-saver allows users to have repetitive tasks done automatically, faster, and error free.

 Insert text, phrases, paragraphs, ... any kind of data, quickly